zeerd/dokuwiki-authorlist/README.md

-dokuwiki-authorlist
+dokuwiki-authors
 ===================

-authorlist plugin for dokuwiki
+authors plugin for dokuwiki